AdobeDocs/learning-manager.en/help/migrated/kb/module-not-marked-complete.md

 ---

-# Module is marked incomplete on course completion in Adobe Captivate Prime
+# Module is marked incomplete on course completion in Adobe Learning Manager

 ## Issue

-Even after a learner completes a course in Adobe Captivate Prime, the module is marked as incomplete.
+Even after a learner completes a course in Adobe Learning Manager, the module is marked as incomplete.

 ## Cause